leofds/notes/ansible/ansible.md

 ## 10.1 Vault Password <a name="vault_password"></a>

-Running any `ansible-vault` command or a playbook that uses some encrypted content, you will prompted for a password.
+Running any `ansible-vault` command you will prompted for a password.
+To enforce password prompt when running a playbook with `ansible-playbook` command, you can add the argument `--ask-vault-pass` to the command line.

 The vault password can be stored:
 - In a file: